dyoo/whalesong/README.md

 Whalesong
 =========

+IMPORTANT: Use -j 1 to build Whalesong (this turns off parallel builds)

 This fork of Whalesong differs from dyoo/whalesong in the following ways:

   * Builds on latest release of Racket